 Hair Drug Testing

 The main advantages of hair tests are that they are able to detect prior drug use over a much longer time period than urine tests and are virtually impossible to cheat or trick.
 Usually, for a hair test, the lab will try to collect a 1.5-inch strand of hair.
 On average, a person’s hair grows about half an inch every month.
 Taken from the root at the scalp, 1.5 inches of hair thus offers a detection window of around 3 months back in time.

 Of course, if the patient’s hair is shorter than 1.5 inches, that window is smaller—and if the patient is bald, the test may be impossible to perform all together, at least in the short term.
 Additionally, hair tests tend to be on the expensive side, with at-home kits ranging from around $50 to $80 and labs charging well over $100.

 Nevertheless, for some, the price may be worth it: hair tests offer an effective and virtually cheat-proof alternative to urine tests.

 The Right Option for You?

 A positive result on a drug tests doesn’t always mean addiction.
-Still, a drug test may be the wake up call someone needs to admit that they have a problem or are addicted; or, it could be a useful deterrent for stopping an addiction before it even develops.
+Still, a drug test may be the wake-up call someone needs to admit that they have a problem or are addicted; or, it could be a useful deterrent for stopping addiction before it even develops.
 If you’re wondering whether a drug test may be useful for one of your loved ones, contact us today at Addiction Campuses for a free consultation.